texastribune/tt-docker-base/README.md

 1. If this is a small change that's very unlikely to affect anyone else then merge this branch into `master` and skip the next step and any remaining step involving a PR.
 1. Push your branch.
 Docker Hub will build the image with the same names as the previous step.
 Now anyone else can review that PR once the image tagged with the branch name has been built.
-You can check the status of the builds on [Docker Hub](https://cloud.docker.com/u/texastribune/repository/docker/texastribune/base/general).
+You can check the status of the builds on [Docker Hub](https://hub.docker.com/repository/docker/texastribune/base). _You'll see a more accurate build log when logged-in under an account that is affiliated with the texastribune org in Docker Hub._
 1. After the related `texastribune` PR is complete and approved merge this branch to master.
 Delete the branch.
 1. Immediately bump the version in the [VERSION file](VERSION), commit and tag: `make tag`.
 There